Information for Learning Center Tutors and Prospective Tutors

 Claude J. Clark Learning Center Tutor Contract

-- ANGEL COURSE MANAGEMENT SYSTEM is the Learning Center's official method of communication.
-In order to remain a tutor in good standing, it will be expected that you will check your ANGEL/e-mail accounts frequently and respond to written (e-mails, etc.) or verbal correspondence as necessary.
+Email is the Learning Center's official method of communication.
+In order to remain a tutor in good standing, it will be expected that you will check your e-mail accounts frequently and respond to written (e-mails, etc.) or verbal correspondence as necessary.